 Ph.D.
 Student

 Hi!
 My name is Bumjun Park.
-I am from Seongnam, South Korea, and I am a doctoral student in Biostatistics at the University of Washington.
-I am a graduate of the University of Wisconsin-Madison with a degree in Statistics and certificates in Mathematics and Economic Analytics.
+I am from Seongnam, South Korea, and grew up between Seongnam and Madison, Wisconsin.
+I am currently a doctoral student in Biostatistics at the University of Washington.
+I am a proud Wisconsin Badger, holding a degree in Statistics and certificates in Mathematics and Economic Analytics.
 I am a native speaker of English and Korean.

-My academic interests include spatial and environmental statistics, functional data analysis, graphical and network analyses, and phylogenetic modeling.
-I work with Professor Jing Ma at the Fred Hutchinson Cancer Center on studying methods of network-based analyses of microbiome data.
+My academic interests include spatial and environmental statistics, functional data analysis, and network and graphical modeling.
+I work with Professor Jing Ma at the Fred Hutchinson Cancer Center on studying data-driven methods of detecting communities and networks within microbiota, along with robust approaches to statistical inference.

 • March 2015- February 2018